kiran-sindagi/CudaSetupSteps/README.md

-# steps for running models on gpu
+# Steps for running models on gpu

 ## Links for installation